ShaunCurtis/Blazr.Data/readme.md

 # Blazor - Get your Data out of Your Components

 I've written this article because I see many questions asked on various forums and sites were the root cause is trying to manage data within UI components.
+The symptoms can often be fixed by adding a bit more wiring, but fundimentally such a design is flawed.
+Adding functionality will break it again.

 Here's a typical example:

 ```csharp
 private WeatherForecast[]? forecasts;